Canon 1D vs Nikon D750

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Nikon D750 a full frame sensor.
 The sensor area in the D750 is 57 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24.2MP, the D750 offers a higher resolution than the 1D (4.1MP), but the D750 has smaller individual pixels (pixel pitch of 5.97μm versus 11.56μm for the 1D).
 Yet, the D750 is a much more recent model (by 12 years and 11 months) than the 1D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |4.||Canon 1D X Mark II||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The D750 indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the D750 can use is 1080/60p.